-We have audited the statement of financial position as at January 18, 2022 of each Fund, and notes to the statements of financial position, including a summary of significant accounting policies (Hereinafter referred to as the "financial statement").
+We have audited the statement of financial position as at September 26, 2022 of each Fund, and notes to the statements of financial position, including a summary of significant accounting policies (hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statement presents fairly, in all material respects, the financial position of each Fund as at January 18, 2022, in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of each Fund as at September 26, 2022, in accordance with International Financial Reporting Standards (IFRS).